 This is the ULTIMATE Everest mountain flight tour review

-The best airline for a Everest mountain flight – are Everest flights safe?
+The best airline for an Everest mountain flight – are Everest flights safe?

 The first and foremost thing that popped into my head when I was thinking of booking a flight ticket to the mountains was the number of accidents that are reported in Nepal.

 I was frantically searching for the stats to make sure that I wasn’t heading into a disaster zone.

-But, when searching, I didn’t find much and it’s actually the flights landing into Lukla (for Everest base camp) that have the most issues as it’s a steep curve in a mountain range.
+But, when searching, I didn’t find much and it’s actually the flights landing at Lukla (for Everest base camp) that have the most issues as it’s a steep curve in a mountain range.

-In any mountain country, the weather can change at any moment and those high peaks can easily get shrouded in cloud in a matter of minutes.
+In any mountain country, the weather can change at any moment and those high peaks can easily get shrouded in clouds in a matter of minutes.